GauthamYerroju/project-ideas/README.md

 # Project Ideas

 A TODO list of all my project ideas and their status.
-I have epiphanies all the time and I would like to implement many of them someday.
+I have epiphanies all the time and I would like to implement some of them someday.
 This repo holds those ideas.

 ## Ideas
 #### Animated Meme Generator